-Dissociative Identity Disorder Treatment was known as multiple personality disorder or split personality treatment until 1994.
+Dissociative Identity Disorder was known as multiple personality disorder or split personality treatment until 1994.
 At that time, the name was officially changed in the American Psychiatric Association’s Diagnostic and Statistical Manual.
-A major reason for this change was to reduce the hysteria around the condition and focus on effective treatment.
+A reason for this change was to reduce the hysteria around the condition and focus on effective treatment.

 Multiple Personalities vs. Fragmented Identity

 Although media about Dissociative Identity Disorder treatment often show people with several distinct personalities, this is not accurate.
 Rather, people with Dissociative Identity Disorder have a different way of processing.
 They relate, perceive, think, and even remember differently.
 The varied personality states are a coping mechanism.
 Hence, this is engendered by a mind scarred by trauma.

 DID personality states may appear on the surface to be different personalities.
 However, they are different manifestations of the same person.
 For example, even though the different identities can have different names, mannerisms, voices, and preferences, they are not different persons in actuality.
 Therapists and survivors of DID sometimes call these different identities “alternate personalities,” “alters,” “ego states,” or “states of consciousness.”